🧠Think Divergent

 Strength

-At home, Boots really enjoys exploring different textures and sounds!
-He is developing his awareness of his body and how it moves.
-Sometimes Boots gets overwhelmed by loud noises or lots of activity, so he benefits from quiet spaces where he can relax and recharge.
-His family is learning how to help him manage these moments.
+At home, Boots really enjoys exploring different textures and sounds in his environment, and this helps him learn and play.
+Sometimes Boots gets overwhelmed by loud or busy environments, so he benefits from quiet spaces where he can relax and recharge.
+Understanding what Boots enjoys and what he finds challenging helps us create a comfortable and engaging sensory experience for him.

 🏠 The Impact